 I slid my hands in against his bare abdomen, caressing up with splayed hands to his upper torso, before circling around and searching his back.
-As I bought my arms back to the front I started unbuckling his belt.
-Mr Ryder grasped my wrists, his eyes fierce on me, the boredom of my initial search gone by this much more invasive search.
+As I brought my arms back to the front, I started unbuckling his belt.
+Mr. Ryder grasped my wrists, his eyes fierce on me.
+While the search of his upper body seemed to bore him, this more invasive search angered him.

 “I don’t believe this is the place for a strip search, Miss Michaels.”